Welcome to the Indigenous Student Resource Centre at Memorial University St. John’s Campus.

 Indigenous Student Success Coordinator

 Tama is a first-generation urban Inuk, and mother of one.
-Her roots are from the Hopedale and Okak communities, as well as the Red Indian Lake area of Central Newfoundland.
+Her roots are from the Hopedale and Okak communities, as well as the Millertown area of Central Newfoundland.
 Tama completed a Bachelor of Arts at Memorial University with a major in English and two minors in Aboriginal Studies and Religious Studies.
 She has been throat singing and drum dancing locally, provincially, nationally, and internationally for over 13 years, and is honoured to host Inuit throat singing bi-weekly on alternating Fridays.

 As the Indigenous Student Success Coordinator, Tama provides academic and social support to self-identified Indigenous students through: advocating for Indigenous students, assisting students with navigating university policies and procedures, pairing students with academic supports like tutoring, providing emotional and cultural support to students, and providing other supports to help retain and ensure the success of Indigenous students attending the St. John’s Campus, Marine Institute, as well as those studying via distance education.